-The Chinese online market is unique.
-About 95% of internet users access the web via mobile devices.
+The online market in Asia is unique.
+In some countries, about 95% of internet users access the web via mobile devices.
 For that reason, it is vital to optimise your site for phones and other mobile devices.

 One optimisation strategy is to use columns to display content in vertical stacks.
 Content in stacked columns displays well on mobile devices and is easy for users to swipe.